jamesez/dep-and-you-presentation/DEP and You.md

 * Done by the Mac team
 * Tells Apple which server to send the device to at setup
 * Sorta-kinda like pre-setting a task sequence
+* MDM server is given new device serial number; match-making is configured

 ---
 ![fit](assigning-a-device-1.png)